ChalinduKodikara/turbo-car-game/README.md

 </p>

 3. Superimpose the car.
 * Once you have found a suitable surface, point your device's camera at the surface and move it around until the game detects the plane.
-The game will superimpose the virtual RC car onto the surface, allowing you to control it using your device's touchscreen.
+The game will superimpose the virtual RC car onto the surface when you click the placement indicator, allowing you to control it using your device's touchscreen.

 4. Control the car.